vaxprofiles/map-explorer/README.md

 - `cubehelix` - Perceptually uniform spiral through color space
 - `no colorscheme` - No color scheme applied

+#### Multiple maps

+You can add multiple maps by adding multiple configuration files in the `/src/config/map-configs` folder.
+If you have multiple configuration files, you will be able to select your different maps through a dialog.

 #### Configuration errors

-If you misspecified the `/src/configuration.ts` the app won't load an an error message will be shown in the browser console.
+If you misspecified the configurations the app won't load an an error message will be shown in the browser console.

 ### Embedding